 Yes, snuggling close with your baby in a carrier can be cozy.
 It may also get quite warm, especially in summer weather.
 The good news is that companies have addressed this by making carriers from materials that breathe.

-Key features: This soft-structured carrier is appropriate for babies between 7 and 45 pounds.
-The belt and straps are made from 100 percent cotton.
-The body is nylon mesh for better air circulation in hot weather.
-It features six positions: front inward for newborns, infants, and toddlers; outward; back carry; and hip carry.
-This carrier has added lumbar support for parents and a headrest for babies.
+Key features: While the belt and straps on this soft-structured carrier are made from 100 percent cotton, the body is nylon mesh for better air circulation in hot weather.
+It has added lumbar support for parents and a headrest for babies.

 Considerations: Some reviewers say they appreciate all the different carrying positions, but that it’s hard to figure out how to do them all.
 Others say that it’s not the best carrier for people who have short torsos.

 Don’t have a ton of money to spend on a carrier?
 Or maybe you want to buy a few types without breaking the bank.
 That’s OK.
 There are some good options that come in well under $50.

 - Baby position: Front, facing inward; front, facing outward